 Especially suited for products that don’t have a significant strike factor at first sight or may need prolonged use.
-Software, dieting products, services, and similar can benefit from having an influencer bring their experience with them and how it helped them.
+Software, dieting products, services, and similar can benefit from having an influencer bring to the audience their experience with them and how it compares to other similar products.

 Very beneficial if your product is going to come through the mail.
 The audience would have a first-hand experience of what to expect through the influencer content.
 Also, leave a lot of space for the influencer reactions and spin on it.

 Old but gold.
 Classic way to endorse a product less sophisticated than other approaches but evergreen.
 They are often done as a 30 to 60-second sponsored video in which the content creator reads a previously composed message about the product sponsored.
 For extra effectiveness is possible to allow the creators to give their personal spin on the ad.

 Reviews are the perfect way to make your promotional material feel authentic and genuine.
 You will have an influencer try out your product and give feedback on its performance.
 It may sound counterproductive, but you also want to have some negative feedback.
 If it is all negative, you may have to rethink your product, but the presence of minor issues or things that could be smoothed would make the review look even more genuine and less like a paid promotion.